All That Jazz: Lift Ev'ry Voice Lauds African-American Literature

 The Juniata College English department will present the 14th annual "Lift Ev'ry Voice," a student-produced program of dramatic readings of African-American literature.
 The jazz-themed coffeehouse will be held on-campus in the Ellis Ballroom on Friday, April 9 at 8 p.m.

 The performance is free and open to the public.
 Refreshments are also free.
 In an effort to promote sustainability, attendees are encouraged to bring their own mugs, though others will be provided.

 "The African American literary tradition is a profound and dynamic part of our literary heritage in America, but it has often been ignored.
-This program is a way to recognize and celebrate African American writers and their amazing and enduring place in A
+This program is a way to recognize and celebrate African American writers and their amazing and enduring place in American literature."